eitansuez/lab-ckad-practice/workshop/content/exercises/03-multi-container-pods.md

 1. Create a pod `mp-hello` with three containers, each with image `bitnami/nginx`, `bitnami/kubectl` and `bitnami/consul`, respectively.
-Use the command `sleep infinity` for the alpine container.
+Name the container running the kubectl image `shell`.
+Make the shell container run the shell command `sleep infinity`.

     ```examiner:execute-test
     name: mc-pod